 We should plan for a development of ‘substantive’ knowledge whilst emphasising strong ‘disciplinary’ practice

-Then there are the processes by which we read for meaning, listen to interpretations, shape collective understanding and express concord or discord.
-There are the processes by which we write to respond, create and show understanding and engagement.
-These processes might well be thought of as ‘disciplinary’ knowledge.
+The processes by which we read for meaning, listen to interpretations, shape collective understanding and express concord or discord might well be thought of as ‘disciplinary’ knowledge, as could the processes by which we write to respond, create and show understanding and engagement.

-Making sure learning ‘substantive knowledge’ and practising ‘disciplinary knowledge’ are complementary lies in the practice of a class of students learning together: a teacher should make sure that English isn’t taught as a series of absolutes, definitive interpretations and closed discussions.
-For example, in teaching the graphic novel Sweet Tooth for the first time this year, members of my department have worked with students to collectively explore a medium that’s new to many, if not all, to establish through discussion the codes and conventions at work and to relate these to the discipline of English studies at large.
+Making sure the study of ‘substantive knowledge’ and the practise of ‘disciplinary knowledge’ are complementary lies in the process of a class of students and their teacher learning together.
+We should make sure that English isn’t taught as a series of absolutes, definitive interpretations and closed discussions.
+For instance, in teaching the graphic novel Sweet Tooth for the first time this year, members of my department have worked with students to collectively explore a medium that’s new to many, if not all, to establish through discussion the codes and conventions at work and to relate these to the discipline of English studies at large.